SkillsStakeholders

 Global ERP Implementation

 Six weeks into a global SAP S/4HANA rollout across 14 countries.
 Three executive sponsors.
 Two works councils with legal consultation rights.
-Two stakeholders who are nodding in steering meetings while quietly working against the program.
+And two stakeholders who are nodding in steering meetings while quietly working against the program.

 Example prompt

-Map the full stakeholder landscape for our workforce optimisation review.
-1,200 employees across 4 offices.
-Here are the key groups: (1) Senior Leadership Team (12 people), (2) Middle Managers (45 people), (3) Operations staff (400 people), (4) Corporate Functions (80 people), (5) Customer-facing teams (300 people).
+Map the full stakeholder landscape for our SAP S/4HANA rollout.
+1,200 employees across 14 countries.
+Six stakeholder groups: (1) Senior Leadership Team (12 people, 2 suspected covert resistors), (2) Works Councils (2 bodies, Germany + France), (3) Corporate Functions (80 people), (4) Middle Managers (45 people), (5) Operations Staff (400 people), (6) Customer-Facing Teams (300 people).
 The organization went through redundancies 18 months ago that were handled poorly.
-Run the full assessment.
+Workforce optimization review running concurrently.
+Audience: me, CHRO, program director.
+Tier 1 confidential.

 What standard Claude produces